 Annuitants.
 Participants of SERS who are currently receiving benefits for reason of superannuation retirement, early retirement, deferred retirement, or disability retirement.

-Beneficiaries.
-Spouses or other beneficiaries, survivors or alternate payees who are receiving benefits as a result of the death of an active member or annuitant or due to a divorce (based upon a domestic relations order).
+Beneficiaries and other payment recipients.
+Beneficiaries, survivors or alternate payees who are receiving benefits as a result of the death of an active member or annuitant or due to a divorce (based upon a domestic relations order).